Leeseunghun03/ros2_multi_realsense_launch/README.md

-If you have same type of realsense or already know serial numbers, you can use this command. (using serial number)
+If you have same type of realsense or already know serial numbers, you can use this command.

 ```
 ros2 launch realsense2_camera rs_multi_camera_launch.py serial_no1:=_036522070660 serial_no2:=_725112060349